Get more from marketing procurement

 We hope it’s not a surprise to hear that we are here to enable your goals.
 While we do have processes and requirements in the business that we need to follow, your procurement business partners want to help you navigate them for the benefit of the business.
 We seek to be an enabler of marketing objectives, not an impediment.

 Like any other function, there is a range of maturity levels across procurement teams, but we do our best work when the standards are high.
 Marketing procurement has been on a development journey in recent years thanks to WFA initiatives such as Project Spring and we, the Sourcing Board, are here to keep advancing standards, offering guidance to our community that they can choose to adopt as they see fit.
-That community is growing all the time and we now have three new members of our Sourcing Board:
+That community is growing all the time and we now have four new members of our Sourcing Board:

 • Rachel Wentzel, Senior Director HQ Brands Procurement, adidas;